TLNT.com welcomes contributions for and about human resources. Our focus is on the craft and profession of human

 4. Hey Martha stories are also welcome.
 Fun, interesting, or humorous posts; personality profiles; collections of HR data points, all get a good readership.

-- Submissions from or about vendors must not be sales pitches.
+5. Submissions from or about vendors must not be sales pitches or product advocacy.
 It’s fine to discuss specific tools and services, but these need to be put in the broader context of how they and others like them make a difference.
 While self-promotional content will be rejected, leveraging the data and experience a vendor has to illustrate an issue, illuminate a trend and the like is not only acceptable, but to be encouraged.

 Authors who write about vendors are required to disclose any direct or indirect financial or significant personal involvement with the company, agency, or, in the case of consultants, the individual.
 For example, if an author receives or will receive an incentive from the mentioned vendor for publishing an article, this must be disclosed.